Advocacy Summit

 Q: Is there transportation to the hotel?

 A: The hotel provides a shuttle service from DCA to the hotel free of charge.
-However, if you are coming into a different airport or Union Station you will need to coordinate your own travel.
-The hotel is a 10-minute walk from the Pentagon Station metro line.
+However, if you are coming from a different airport or Union Station, you will need to coordinate your own travel.
+The hotel is a 10-minute walk from the Crystal City Metro line.

 Q: Is there parking on site?

-A: Self-parking is available on site for $25 a day.
+A: Self-parking is available on-site for $30 a day.

 Q: If I register, but do not receive travel assistance and therefore cannot attend, what do I do?